NEONScience/NEON-Data-Skills/tutorials/R/soils/soil-sensors-intro/soilTemperatureMoistureCO2.md

 ![ ](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/soils/soil-sensors-intro/rfigs/swc-plot-2-1.png)

 That's better.
 Soil water content shows typical patterns of sharp rises in moisture (presumably from rain events) followed by gradual declines as the soil dries.
-Soil moisture has a bimodal distribution being higher during winter and late summer, which is consistent with the climate at SRER with winter rain as well as late summer thunderstorms.
+Soil moisture has a bimodal distribution being higher during winter and late summer, which is consistent with meteorology at SRER with winter rain as well as late summer thunderstorms.

 ## 5. Soil CO<sub>2</sub> concentration